achuthasubhash/Complete-Life-Cycle-of-a-Data-Science-Project/README.md

      1.if missing data too small then delete it a.row deletion b.column deletion c.pairwise deletion and listwise deletion

+     Drop based on a threshold value,Drop using a subset of columns

      2.replace by statistical method mean(influenced by outiler),median(not influenced by outiler),mode , minimum, maximum,Zero,Constant

      Fill with Mean / Median of Column or  Group   Forward Fill  or Forward Fill within Groups

      Mean and Median Fill with Groupby

+     Pass another DataFrame to fillna function to fill up the missing values.

      3.apply classifier algorithm to predict missing value

      Using Algorithms that support missing values